 Volunteering is also a great way to socialize, which is beneficial for fighting loneliness, improving cognitive skills, and enhancing one’s well-being.

-According to a recent study, engaging in prosocial behaviors are beneficial to one’s happiness and health.
+According to a recent study, engaging in prosocial behaviors is beneficial to one’s happiness and health.
 Getting good grades feels good, but being a part of positive change and giving back to your community feels incredible!

 One benefit of volunteering in high school involves career-developing opportunities.
 So-called “soft skills” like leadership, teamwork, and communication.
 However, the learning doesn’t stop there!